secwexen/security-playbooks/README.md

 ## Overview

-**Cyber Threat Playbook** is organized to give users a clear and practical view of real-world cybersecurity workflows:
+**Cyber Threat Playbooks** is organized to give users a clear and practical view of real-world cybersecurity workflows:

 - **Detection Rules:** Ready-to-use Sigma/YARA/Suricata rules for threat detection and analysis.
 - **Scenarios:** Simulated attacks based on MITRE ATT&CK, including phishing, malware, and lateral movement exercises.